thedataflows/pimp-my-cachyos/README.md

 - Hidden top panels and bottom bar because I use an OLED screen.
 - `Scratchy` global theme with Bibata Modern Amber cursor.
 - Tray icons out of the box
-- Better HiDPI support with fractional scaling (much needed when using a 4K screen), especially with Plasma 6.3.
+- Better HiDPI support with fractional scaling (much needed when using a 4K screen), especially with the latest KDE Plasma.
 - Better and richer apps compared to Gnome (System Settings, System Monitor, KRunner, Dolphin, Gwenview, Okular, etc.)

 ![KDE Plasma](screenshot.png)